westreed/FoodCourt/README.md

 `npm run android` `react-native run-android`

 ## Current Task
-1. ~Building Firebase Login Screen.~
+1. ~Creating Firebase Login Screen.~
 2. ~Improving the screen structure by building a login function.~
-3. Building the Signup Screen.
+3. Creating the Signup Screen.
-4. Building the Profile Settings Screen.
+4. Creating the Profile Settings Screen.
+5. Create a Search Screen.
+6. Create a Order Screen.
+7. Fill in the contents of the Settings Screen.

 ## Used module
 * react-navigation